marzsocks/ipgrid/README.md

-# ipgrid - a native jQuery spreadsheet plugin
+# ip-grid - a native jQuery spreadsheet plugin

-Ip.grid is a fully fledged **native jQuery spreadsheet plugin**, designed to look and feel like Google sheets.
+ip-grid is a fully fledged **native jQuery spreadsheet plugin**, designed to look and feel like Google sheets.
 And as far as I know, is the most comprehensive spreadsheet plugin on the net.

 Development is still in beta so there are a couple of bugs, you can report them on my site:
 [http://www.roberg.co.za/plugins/ip-spreadsheet)